How does this work?

 type NodeRenderFragment = delegate of root: IComponent * builder: RenderTreeBuilder * sequence: int -> int

-There are some pitfalls which you may keep in mind:
+There are a few things to keep in mind:

 div {